-Power restored to some in New York after heat wave outage

-NEW YORK (AP) — Thousands across New York City remained without power overnight amid heat and humidity.
+NYC mayor calls for probe as many wait for power to return

+NEW YORK (AP) — Mayor Bill de Blasio called for an investigation Monday of power outages that came at the end of this weekend’s oppressive heat, saying he no longer trusts utility Con Edison after it decided to turn off power to thousands of customers.

-Con Edison restored power to around 13,000 people in southeast Brooklyn, according to a statement released 1 a.m.
-Monday, but 40,000 people in the city were still without electricity.
-Around 20,000 of those were customers in Brooklyn who were taken off power Sunday so the utility could make repairs and prevent a bigger outage, Mayor Bill de Blasio had said.
+Around 30,000 customers in Brooklyn were taken off power Sunday, so the utility could make repairs and prevent a bigger outage, de Blasio had said earlier.

+The utility said in an emailed statement that it was working to restore power to everyone by the afternoon.

+Like much of the East Coast, New York City experienced temperatures in the high 90s over the weekend — and felt much hotter with the humidity.
+Temperatures were starting to fall Monday, and city emergency management officials warned of thunderstorms.

-The scattered outages primarily affected Brooklyn and Queens.
-De Blasio said that New York City emergency management was adding personnel on the ground across that part of Brooklyn, including at nursing homes and adult care facilities, to respond to emergencies and keep people safe.
+De Blasio said that New York City emergency management was adding personnel on the ground in southeast Brooklyn, including at nursing homes and adult care facilities, to respond to emergencies and keep people safe.

-The Democratic mayor had tweeted that Con Ed would start bringing those “customers back 500 at a time around midnight.”

-One of two senior facilities affected by the outage had its power back, and generators were being sent to the other, de Blasio tweeted after midnight.
-Meanwhile, air-conditioned buses were outside the facilities.
+De Blasio told reporters the city still does not have answers in the wake of outages a week ago that crippled the heart of Manhattan, knocking out power businesses and residents for more than three hours along a 30-block stretch.

+“I’m extremely disappointed with Con Ed,” the mayor said.
+“They have been giving us consistently inconsistent information over these last days.”

 Gov. Andrew Cuomo said he deployed 200 state troopers, 100 generators and 50 light towers to Brooklyn, as well as personnel and command vehicles from the state Office of Emergency management.
 He urged New Yorkers to check on neighbors, especially the elderly.

-Note: This story has been corrected to show that 30,000 people in Brooklyn were taken off power Sunday, not 20,000.